mbleda/ngscourse.github.io/COURSE_MATERIALS/alignment/example/example.md

 - Try to simulate datasets with longer reads and more mutations to study which aligner behaves better
 - Test the aligner sensitivity to INDELS
-- Try BWA-MEM algorithm and compare sensitivity
+- Try BWA-MEM algorithm and compare sensitivity.
+The same index is valid, only one execution for the SAM file ```./bwa mem index/Homo_sapiens.GRCh37.75.dna.chromosome.21.fa ../../data/dna_chr21_100_low/dna_chr21_100_low.bwa.read1.fastq```

 # Exercise 2: NGS RNA-seq aligment